stormpath/stormpath-framework-spec/registration.md

 #### <a name="fields"></a> form.fields

 A map of field definitions.
-Each field definition must have the following
+The name of the property, e.g. `givenName`, should be applied to the HTML input element as the `name` attribute.
+Each field definition must have the following properties:
-properties:

 * `enabled` - Determines if this field should be shown in the registration form.

 * `label` - The value that is shown as a descriptive label for the field.

-* `name` - The value to apply to the `name` attribute of the HTML input element.

 * `placeholder` - The placeholder attribute value for the HTML input element.